Foundation Stage Area

 Nothing inspires wonderment within children as the natural world.
 At Keep Hatch, the children benefit from the opportunity to become immersed within nature at our pond and nature area which attracts a range of aquatic life along with a wide range of land and air-dwelling animals and insects.
 The area allows pupils to get hands on with the natural environment and get up close with some of the local wildlife.

-All children, from foundation stage to Year 6, participate in weekly swimming lessons in our own heated outdoor swimming pool.
+During the second half of the summer term, all children, from Foundation Stage to Year 6, participate in weekly swimming lessons in our own heated outdoor swimming pool.
 Keep Hatch Parents Association also open the pool after school during the summer term to allow the children the opportunity to enjoy themselves and further develop their swimming skills and confidence in the water.